Can I pay my bill online?

 Sometimes legal fees can be an unexpected expense for an individual or company.
 If this is true for you, we consider payment plans on a case-by-case basis.
 For a payment plan, we have the option to agree on regular payments, which will then be charged automatically to your credit card.
 If you think you will have difficulty paying on time, you should certainly discuss this with us.

 Do you charge interest on late payments?

 As long as you are within the payment parameters we have agreed on, whether that is regular payment, prompt payment discount, or payment plan, we do not charge interest.
 Under your engagement letter, when your payment is late by a certain amount, we start charging interest.
 This is a fairly high rate of interest, 1.5% a month or 18% a year, which is equivalent to credit card interest.
-We do this because we are not in the business of making loans.
 Usually, it is more economical for you to figure out an alternative way of paying us rather than incurring interest charges.